-In case you don’t have this then just powder 1 tablespoon each of almonds, cashews, pistachio and use it.
+In case you don’t have this then just grind 1 tablespoon each of almonds, cashews, pistachio and use that powder.

 I made this cake with readymade Rasmalai.
 Thus I got both mini rasgullas as well the sweetened milk which is used to soak the cake handy.

 Hence, no additional work of preparing this milk at home.